kaiaai/LDS/README.md

   - so far I haven't heard back from 3irobotix support.

 ## Release notes

+## v0.6.1 in debug
+- added an all-in-one example sketch for all supported Lidar models

 ## v0.6.0
 - support for Espressif SDK 5.x (ESP32 Arduino 3.x)